NEW Registration / Inspection Sticker Law effective March 1, 2015; for more information, visit http://twostepsonesticker.com/motorists

 How long does it take for the flag to clear once the citation has been resolved?

-It will take 72 hours to update TxDMV records and remove the Scofflaw flag.
+It will take 5-7 business days to update TxDMV records and remove the Scofflaw flag.

 Can I make a partial payment and get clearance to get my vehicle registration renewed?